-(1) These options were granted to employees under the Northeast Bancorp 1999 Stock Option Plan (the "1999 Stock Option Plan").
-The material terms of all options granted during the 2000 fiscal year are as follows: (i) all options are incentive stock options, (ii) all have an exercise price equal to the fair market value on
+These options were granted to employees under the Northeast Bancorp 1992 Stock Option Plan and the Northeast Bancorp 1999 Stock Option Plan (together, the "Stock Option Plans").
+The material terms of all options granted during the 2002 fiscal year are as follows: (i) all options are incentive stock options, (ii) all have an exercise price equal to the fair market value on the date of grant, (iii) all have a ten year term and are fully exercisable, (iv) no options will be exercisable more than three months following the termination of employment (except in the case of disability, in which case such options will be exercisable for up to one year thereafter), and (v) all options are otherwise subject to the Stock Option Plans under which they were granted.
+(2) Granted on July 20, 2001.

-- (2) During the fiscal year ended June 30, 2000, employees of the Company were granted an aggregate of 29,000 options under the Company's 1999 Stock Option Plan.
-See " -- Stock Option Plans" below for a description of these plans. - (3) Hypothetical value using the Black-Scholes option pricing model based on the following assumptions: (i) an expected stock price volatility of 0.279, (ii) an expected dividend yield of 2.85%, (iii) a risk free rate of return of 6.03%, (iv) an option term of 8 years, and (v) no discounts for non-transferability or risk of forfeiture.
+(3) During the fiscal year ended June 30, 2002, employees of the Company were granted an aggregate of 51,000 options under the Company's Stock Option Plans.

+(4) Hypothetical value using the Black-Scholes option pricing model based on the following assumptions: (i) an expected stock price volatility of 0.265, (ii) an expected dividend yield of 1.94%, (iii) a risk free rate of return of 4.8%, (iv) an option term of 8 years, and (v) no discounts for non-transferability or risk of forfeiture.
 This is a theoretical value for the options developed solely for the purpose of comparison disclosures as required by applicable SEC rules and regulations, and does not reflect the Company's views of the appropriate value or methodology for financial reporting purposes, or the future price of the Common Stock.
-The actual value of the options will depend on the market value of the Common Stock on the date the options are exercised. - (4) Granted on September 17, 1999. - (5) Granted on December 17, 1999.
+The actual value of the options will depend on the market value of the Common Stock on the date the options are exercised.